The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Generally, it is better to be flexible with departure dates whenever possible since an early booking typically features lower ticket prices.
 You can also select the slow-moving standard models that provide some cheap trains from Pesaro to Rome.
 Trenitalia incorporates a selectable fare option grouped into economy and base reservations.
 The economy tickets have affordable rates, but the base category includes special offers for group travel, including kids and adult packages.

-Omio customers who travel this route most frequently depart from Pesaro and arrive in Roma Termini.
+When traveling this route, Omio customers are departing most frequently from Pesaro and arriving in Roma Termini.

 Here are some other resources that might have the information you need